MaximusLamb/promise-lab/place.txt

-I AM GARBAGE AT FUNCTIONS
+I Am Garbage At Functions